 What is an electric violin?

-An electric violin is a string instrument that is like both an electric guitar and a classical violin.
+is a string instrument that is like both an electric guitar and a classical violin.
 Most have a solid body and produce the sound with built-in pickups.

 Believe it or not, the electric violin has been around since the early part of the 20th century.
 In fact, there were a number of companies doing busines as early as the 1930s and 1940s who manufactured electric violins.